-1. Select a location complying with the advice in Section 2.

-2. Lift off the mounting plate from the Smoke Alarm.
-3. Place the mounting plate on the ceiling exactly where you want to mount the Alarm.
-With a pencil, mark the location of the two screw holes.

-4. Taking care to avoid any electrical wiring in the ceiling, drill holes using a 5.0mm drill bit through the centre of the marked locations.
+- 1. Select a location complying with the advice in Section 2. - 2.
+Lift off the mounting plate from the Smoke Alarm. - Place the mounting plate on the ceiling exactly where you want to mount the Alarm.
+With a pencil, mark the location of the two screw holes. - 4.
+Taking care to avoid any electrical wiring in the ceiling, drill holes using a 5.0mm drill bit through the centre of the marked locations.
 Push the plastic screw anchors provided into the drilled holes.
-Screw the mounting plate to the ceiling.

-5. Insert the battery or batteries as per the Quick Start Guide, ensuring the orientation is correct.
-If the battery is already installed in your Alarm just pull the battery tab to power the Alarm.
+Screw the mounting plate to the ceiling. - Insert the batteries as per the Quick Start Guide, ensuring the orientation is correct.
+If the batteries are already installed in your Alarm just pull the battery tab to power the Alarm.